hdmf-dev/hdmf/docs/CONTRIBUTING.rst

 Did you find a bug? or Do you intend to add a new feature or change an existing one?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Submit issues and requests using out `issue tracker <https://github.com/hdmf-dev/hdmf/issues>`_**

 * **Ensure the feature or change was not already reported** by searching on GitHub under `HDMF Issues <https://github.com/hdmf-dev/hdmf/issues>`_

 * If you are unable to find an open issue addressing the problem then open a new issue on the respective repository.
 Be sure to use our issue templates and include:

     * **brief and descriptive title**
     * **clear description of the problem you are trying to solve***.
 Describing the use case is often more important than proposing a specific solution.
-By describing the use case and problem you are trying to solve gives the development team and ultimately the NWB:N community a better understanding for the reasons of changes and enables others to suggest solutions.
+By describing the use case and problem you are trying to solve gives the development team community a better understanding for the reasons of changes and enables others to suggest solutions.
     * **context** providing as much relevant information as possible and if available a **code sample** or an **executable test case** demonstrating the expected behavior and/or problem.

 * Be sure to select the appropriate labels (see :ref:`sec-issue-labels`) for your tickets so that they can be processed accordingly.